What is acupuncture?

 How does acupuncture improve fertility?

-Female Fertility
+Female fertility

 Reviews of the published literature report that acupuncture can modulate hormones, such as estrogen, progesterone, and prolactin in individuals with gynecological or reproductive issues.
 Researchers conclude that the neuroendocrine system (nervous and hormonal system) can be impacted by acupuncture treatment and that more research in this area is warranted.xi

-Male Fertility
+Male fertility

-Acupuncture for fertility: research evidence
+Acupuncture for fertility: Research evidence

-Acupuncture became much more popular in the North American fertility market in 2009 after a small study published in the journal of Fertility and Sterility showed an increase in pregnancy rates in those who had acupuncture before and after in vitro fertilization (IVF) transfer.xxi This study was criticized for not having a type of control arm called a "sham treatment”.
-In general, sham treatments are used in studies to ”blind” patients from knowing whether they are in the treatment or control arm of the study.
-Sham treatments can be designed where patients receive acupuncture at non-treatment points, or sham needles that do not penetrate skin, but feel like typical acupuncture treatment, are used.xxii The same researchers later presented results from a prospective study using a sham control arm, showing no significant difference in clinical pregnancy rates between the acupuncture and sham groups.xxiii The authors noted that the sham acupuncture treatments may still be offering some benefit and that the difficulty in assessing acupuncture effectiveness may be the lack of a good type of control arm in studies.xxiv Since 2009, there has been research of varying quality to assess the role of acupuncture in both male and female fertility, which we discuss here.
+The same researchers later presented results from a prospective study using a sham control arm, showing no significant difference in clinical pregnancy rates between the acupuncture and sham groups.xxiii The authors noted that the sham acupuncture treatments may still be offering some benefit and that the difficulty in assessing acupuncture effectiveness may be the lack of a good type of control arm in studies.xxiv Since 2009, there has been research of varying quality to assess the role of acupuncture in both male and female fertility.

-Acupuncture for female fertility: research evidence and success rates
+Acupuncture for female fertility: Research evidence and success rates

 A 2019 systematic review and meta-analysis by Zhong and colleagues showed that acupuncture may slightly improve pregnancy rates, increase the likelihood of a trilaminar uterine lining (triple-line pattern) on ultrasound, and slightly thicken endometrium.xxv Although these were statistically significant findings, the quality of research they analyzed was considered to be low.xxvi Furthermore, the studies included had a variety of different control arms, making comparison difficult across studies.

-A much larger 2021 review analyzed previous systematic reviews and published randomized control trials (RCTs) and noted that the reliability of previously published study results is poor because the overall quality of studies and reviews was very low.xxvii They concluded that the evidence to support acupuncture in IVF and embryo transfer cycles is insufficient, but that nonetheless it appears that acupuncture may be able to increase the clinical pregnancy rate in women undergoing embryo transfers.xxviii
+A much larger 2021 review analyzed previous systematic reviews and published randomized control trials (RCTs) and noted that the reliability of previously published study results is poor because the overall quality of studies and reviews was very low.xxvii They concluded that the evidence to support acupuncture in IVF and embryo transfer cycles is insufficient, but that nonetheless it appears that acupuncture may be able to increase the clinical pregnancy rate in females undergoing embryo transfers.xxviii

-Another systematic review involving eight RCTs with 3,607 women assessed acupuncture around the time of embryo transfer.xxix They found no statistically significant difference in acupuncture treatment versus placebo acupuncture with respect to clinical pregnancy rates or live birth rates.xxx
+Another systematic review involving eight RCTs with 3,607 females assessed acupuncture around the time of embryo transfer.xxix They found no statistically significant difference in acupuncture treatment versus placebo acupuncture with respect to clinical pregnancy rates or live birth rates.xxx

-Poor Ovarian Reserve.
-Research on acupuncture in those with poor ovarian reserve is limited.
-One pilot randomized controlled trial (RCT) by Kim et al (2020) showed that acupuncture before IVF treatment had beneficial effects in patients with a diagnosis of poor ovarian response.
-However, there were only 18 patients and it was a non-blinded RCT, so the reliability of results is unclear.xxxiv A review by Jang et al (2020) analyzed three RCTs involving acupuncture treatment in poor responders undergoing IVF.xxxv The authors observed improvements in several fertility parameters; however, the data was limited, and the authors note that it is difficult to conclude that IVF with acupuncture is more effective than IVF without acupuncture.
-Among the three RCTs reviewed, authors found improvements in clinical pregnancy rate, AMH (Anti Mullerian Hormone), AFC (antral follicle count), and number of retrieved oocytes.xxxvi
+A review by Jang et al (2020) analyzed three RCTs involving acupuncture treatment in poor responders undergoing IVF.xxxv The authors observed improvements in several fertility parameters; however, the data was limited, and the authors note that it is difficult to conclude that IVF with acupuncture is more effective than IVF without acupuncture.
+Among the three RCTs reviewed, authors found improvements in clinical pregnancy rate, anti-Müllerian hormone (AMH), antral follicle count (AFC), and number of retrieved oocytes.xxxvi

-Recurrent Implantation Failure.
 There is also limited data on the effects of acupuncture in patients with recurrent implantation failure (RIF).
 A 2021 meta-analysis of patients with RIF showed that endometrial thickness and clinical pregnancy rate were improved in the acupuncture treatment group compared to the control groups.xxxvii However, the authors note caution in the reliability of the results due to the lower quality of the studies included.xxxviii

-Acupuncture for male fertility: research evidence and success rates
+Acupuncture for male fertility: Research evidence and success rates

 Acupuncture success rates for natural conception